ginobilinie/medSynthesis/README.md

 This project is for medical image synthesis with generative adversarial networks (GAN), such as, synthesize CT from MRI, 7T from 3T, high does PET from low dose PET.

-Currently, we have uploaded a 2D GAN in this repository (3D version will also be shared soon).
+Currently, we have uploaded a 2D/3D GAN in this repository (2D is in the root folder, and 3D version is in the folder of '3dversion').
 Detailed information can be found in our paper:

 <a  href="https://link.springer.com/chapter/10.1007/978-3-319-66179-7_48">Medical Image Synthesis with Context-Aware Generative Adversarial Networks</a>